View All

 • Look for trends in high-traffic periods and determine which pages or content are most visited, indicating user interests and preferences.

-• Identify pages with high bounce rates and low engagement to pinpoint areas that need improvement, such as slow loading times or irrelevant content.
+• Identify pages with high bounce rates and low engagement to identify areas for improvement, such as slow loading times or irrelevant content.

 • Provide actionable insights, such as optimizing underperforming pages, improving content relevancy, or refining marketing efforts based on traffic sources.

 Excel and data visualization skills are important for analyzing and presenting data in a clear way.
-These questions assess how well you can use tools like Excel and create visual reports that are easy to understand.
+These interview questions assess how well you can use tools like Excel and create visual reports that are easy to understand and interpret data.

-This checks your ability to choose the right charts to present data clearly.
+This checks your ability to choose the right charts to present data.
 Answer in this manner:

 I use bar charts to compare categories, line charts to show trends over time, and scatter plots to show relationships between variables.